 - Project Quality Controls

 - Technical Assurance

 - Site Inspection & Surveillance

 Jon Adshead, ConSIG Chair, argues the ConSIG has identified a significant gap in training for our quality professionals in the construction industry.

 After completing the training course, quality professionals will be able to complete specified modules from the CQI’s course portfolio.
 This professional pathway will result in a Practitioner Certificate in Construction Quality Management.

 A pathway has been identified by the ConSig’s Competency Working Group.
 Quality Professionals can achieve a Practitioner Certificate in Construction Quality Management by successfully completing the ConSig’s preferred CQI and IRCA Certified Courses.

-The Practitioner Certificate in Construction Quality Management is made up of the following six core courses and one optional course totalling 19-days which satisfies the training and qualification element of Practitioner grade of the CQI, and may contribute to Chartered Membership of the CQI, dependent on evidence of experience:
+The Practitioner Certificate in Construction Quality Management is made up of the following six core courses and one optional course totalling 19-days which satisfies the training and qualification element of Practitioner grade of the CQI, and may contribute to Chartered Membership, dependent on evidence of experience: